tlehman/tobilehman.com/content/posts/gamestop-and-wtf-is-going-on/index.md

 From the outside, it really looks like Wall Street, the financial news companies, and the exchanges are all colluding to protect mega-rich institutional gamblers like Melvin Capital.

-So, if this story is correct, then there is a network of people protecting some market manipulators, the Hedge Funds, but not an open forum of market manipulators.
+So, if this story is correct, it would mean there is a network of people protecting some market manipulators, the Hedge Funds, but not an open forum of market manipulators made up of ordinary people without fancy Ivy League MBAs or friends in high places.
+It would mean that if rich institutional gamblers got more rich at the expense of GameStop, that's fine.
+But if a bunch of millenials on Reddit are getting rich at the expense of Hedge Funds, then it Absolutely Must Be Stopped.

 # Conclusion